Medical Mythbuster: Falling Is...

 A palliative care team may be comprised of various different palliative care specialists such as doctors, nurse practitioners, physician assistants, nurses, physical and occupational therapists, nutritionists, counsellors, social workers, clergy.
 Palliative care may be provided in hospitals, nursing homes, outpatient palliative care centers or clinics, or at home.
 Importantly – engaging a palliative care team is similar to other specialists like oncology or cardiology.
 It does not mean that you’re no longer eligible to receive care by your previous specialists and providers.

-Hospice is the holistic approach to caring for a person with advanced stages of a terminal illness approaching end of life and during the dying process.
+Hospice is the holistic approach to caring for a person with advance stages of a terminal illness approaching end of life and during the dying process.
 Holistic care includes the physical, psychological, social, and spiritual needs and how they all interact impacting the needs and wishes of the patient.
 Importantly, hospice services also provide support for family and caregivers.

 Hospice is different than palliative care because it primarily focuses on planning for the end of life.
 Hospice care goals are individualized and include comfort and quality of life as defined by the patient.